 Meals are served with hand cut chips and garden salad.

 PASSENGERS WITH SPECIAL NEEDS

-Passengers requiring wheelchair access must contact our Customer Service Centre on (03) 9757 0700 rather than book online.
-This way we can ensure that your needs can be accommodated.
+Passengers requiring wheelchair access are advised to contact our Customer Service Centre on (03) 9757 0700 so we can ensure that your needs can be best accommodated.

 LOCATION & CAR PARKING

 To assist you when planning your visit to Puffing Billy Railway please browse our Plan Your Visit page.

 To help you find accommodation in the Dandenong Ranges as well as other tourist attractions close to Puffing Billy, we have included a selection of useful links .

 Puffing Billy was operated by the former Victorian Railways (VR) after opening in 1900.
 The VR had a staff of many thousands at its peak around 1920-1930, and was run by a Board of Commissioners.
 One of the regular duties of the Commissioners was to keep a sharp eye on everything that was going on throughout the railway system, which they did by travelling around the state in what were known as 'Commissioners' Inspection Trains'.